 What are wisdom teeth?

 Because wisdom teeth come in so late for most people (when you’re 16-23 years old), there often isn’t enough room for them to properly grow in alongside all of your other teeth.
+This timing of wisdom tooth eruption is a common reason for problems.
 In fact, 85% of adults have at least one impacted wisdom tooth.
+If you’re in Sunny Isles Beach, our dentist can evaluate your wisdom teeth with a quick exam.

 Why do wisdom teeth cause problems?